 When bidding on PLANCKS, try to include all of above in your bid.
 Especially the date, location(s) and preliminary budget are important.
 Try to have some ideas of how to handle the rest!

-The election of the 2018 host will be made at a General Meeting in December 2016.
+The election of the 2020 host will be made at the Annual General Meeting in August 2018, during ICPS2018.